Last Updated on

 Drum roll, please…now we can finally talk about the Puggle!

 This breed typically carries the floppy ears of a Beagle, and the black muzzle and curled tail of the Pug.
+(Floppy ears seem to be a common feature among Beagle mixes.
+Take a look at the Beabull.)

 Some owners have noticed that their Puggle has an overbite or an underbite.